 The research, testing, manufacturing, labeling, approval, selling, import, export, marketing, and distribution of drug products, including biologics, are subject to extensive regulation by the FDA and other regulatory authorities in the United States.
 We are not permitted to market any biological drug product in the United States until we receive approval of a biologics license application (BLA) from the FDA.
 We have not previously submitted a BLA to the FDA, or similar approval filings to comparable foreign authorities.
 A BLA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and effectiveness for each desired indication.
-The BLA must also include significant information regarding the chemistry, manufacturing and controls for the product, including with respect to chain of identity and chain of custody of the product.
+The BLA must also include significant information regarding the chemistry, manufacturing and controls for the product.